Nobody poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Hutch actively chooses to hunt down the burglars to retrieve his daughter's bracelet.
 He retrieves his hidden FBI badge and gold coins, breaking into the burglar's house—crossing into the world of violence he left behind., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: Hutch learns one of the men he brutalized on the bus is the brother of Yulian Kuznetsov, a psychotic Russian mob boss.
+Significantly, this crucial beat False defeat: Hutch learns one of the men he brutalized on the bus is the brother of Yulian Kuznetsov, a psychotic Russian mob boss.
 The stakes explode—Yulian will come for him and his family.
 No going back., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Hutch's house is destroyed in the battle with Yulian's men.
 His normal life is literally burned to the ground.
 Everything he tried to protect—his family's peaceful existence—is gone.
 The "nobody" identity is dead., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.